palanik/wrapi/README.md

 ### Function calls

 Call the API via the function in the client object.
-Arguments to the function depends on the API declaration in the JSON.
+Arguments to the function depend on the API declaration in the JSON.

 Provide the arguments in the following order:

-1. params in the path of the endpoint. eg. `client.contributors('nodejs', 'node',   // nodejs & node are path params`
+1. named `params` in the url path of the endpoint. eg. `client.contributors('nodejs', 'node',   // nodejs & node are path params`
 2. `querystring` as an object with name-value pairs. eg. `client.repositories({since:364}  // querystring ?since=364`
 3. `body` - JSON content for  `POST` or `PUT` methods.
 Skip this argument if not required.
+  * To `POST` *multipart/form-data*, set this argument as `{"formData" : formContent }`
 4. `callback(err, data)` - a callback function for the results to be returned.
-The callback is called when the response is fetched or an error occcured.
+The callback is called when the response is fetched or if there is an error.
 This callback function gets the results of the response.

 ## Examples